dbarkwell/dbarkwell.github.io/_posts/2017-04-11-transpiling-typescript-azure.md

 1. In the root directory of your project, run:  _azure site deploymentscript --node_

-2. Two files will be generated. .deployment and deploy.cmd
+2. Two files will be generated: .deployment and deploy.cmd

 3. Open deploy.cmd.
 Under the Deployment section, find the following code: